php-etl/sylius-plugin/README.md

 Usage
 ---

-This library will build for you either an extractor or a loader, compatible with the Akeneo API.
+This library will build for you either an extractor or a loader, compatible with the Sylius API.

 You can use the following PHP script to test and print the result of your configuration.